AT&T funds LIFE Camp digital literacy effort

 A major telecommunications player is offering funding to help create Southeast Queens’ next computer whiz.

-LIFE Camp announced a contribution from AT&T on Thursday that will help fund the organization’s youth digital literacy programming.
+LIFE Camp announced a $25,000 contribution from AT&T last Thursday that will help fund the organization’s youth digital literacy programming.

 As part of the initiative, the violence interrupter group will connect more than a dozen teenagers to an internship focused on digital literacy; science, technology, engineering and math financial literacy and community beautification education.